FairPlayerTeam/FairPlayer-SDK/README.md

 Your theme can also be compatible with other 3rd party applications as long as it retains **full compatibility** with FairPlayer.

+We are making the **FairPlayer Theme SDK** available to the public free of charge so that anyone can create themes for FairPlayer and publish them on Google Play but not in a way that harms any user or our brand.

 ### Usage Notes

 Please respect Google Play's **naming conventions**.